 We provide same day funding!

 If you have an immediate need for a large sum of money, you might face the very scary prospect of being without options.
 Consider car title loans as a solution .

 Most of us don’t have wealthy family members to turn to or investments we can sell for these emergency funds we must have.

 This is when people turn to car title loans.
 As long as you own a vehicle, you have the opportunity to borrow the money you need.

 Before we jump into the specifics of a title loan, let’s begin by looking at its simplest definition.

-A car title loan is when someone borrows money and uses their vehicle’s title as collateral.
+A car title loans is when someone borrows money and uses their vehicle’s title as collateral.
 In doing so, they agree to the lender puts a lien on their car’s title.
 They also hand over the physical title in exchange for the money.